 Seeing the results in churn rate each month also helps you see if your fine-tuning is making a difference or not.
 Because if you’re doing it right, you’ll see that rate lower.

 First, you need to figure out why people are leaving so you can fix the problem before it gets worse and costs even more money in lost revenue and support costs.

 But figuring out what causes churn isn't easy.
 There's no single reason why someone would stop using your app or cancel their subscription.
 Often, they won't tell you.

 That's where analytics comes in.
-Product analytics tools like Woopra let you dig into user behavior data so that you can find patterns around who leaves and when they leave.
+Product analytics and web analytics tools like Woopra let you dig into user behavior data so that you can find patterns around who leaves and when they leave.